parrt/msds501/notes/reading-code.md

     return sum / n
 ```

 An inexperienced programmer must examine the statements of the function individually and literally, sort of emulating a computer to figure out the emergent behavior.
-An experienced programmer looks for patterns in the code that represent implementations of high-level patterns like map, search, filter, etc...
+In contrast, *an experienced programmer looks for patterns in the code that represent implementations* of high-level patterns like map, search, filter, etc...

 By analogy, consider memorizing the state of a chessboard in the middle of play.
-A beginner has to memorize where all of the pieces are individually whereas a chessmaster recognizes that the board is merely a variation on the Budapest Gambit.
+A beginner has to memorize where all of the pieces are individually whereas a chessmaster recognizes that the board is, say, merely a variation on the Budapest Gambit.

+How do we know where to start and what to look at?
+Well, let's think back to the [generic analytics program template](programming.md):

+1. Acquire data, which means finding a suitable file or collecting data from the web and storing in a file
+2. Load data from disk and place into memory organized into data structures
+2. Normalize, clean, or otherwise prepare data
+3. Process the data, which can mean training a machine learning model, computing summary statistics, or optimizing a cost function
+4. Emit results, which can be anything from simply printing an answer to saving data to the disk to generating a fancy visualization

+The gist of that process is to load data into a handy data structure and process it.
+What do loading data, creating a data structure, and processing a data structure have in common?
+They all repeatedly execute a set of operations, which means that the gist of a program that processes data is looping.
+(There is even a famous book is entitled [Algorithms + Data Structures = Programs](https://www.amazon.com/Algorithms-Structures-Prentice-Hall-Automatic-Computation/dp/0130224189).)
+A program that does not loop would likely be very boring as it could not traverse a data structure or process a data file.

+From this, we can conclude that all of the action occurs in loops so we should look for loops in the code first.
+We saw lots of pseudocode loop templates in [Common lower-level programming patterns](combinations.md) and Python loop templates in [Programming Patterns in Python](python-patterns.ipynb).
+Reading code is a member of finding those templates in the code of a function, which immediately tells us the kind of operation or pattern the author intended.

 Let's dig through some examples, trying to identify the patterns.